AdobeDocs/experience-manager-65.en/help/forms/using/styling-constructs-adaptive-forms.md

 ## Container styling {#container-styling}

-A container is the top- `` level component.
+A container is the top-level component.
 Other panels and fields lie under the container component.

 <table>
  <tbody>